 The range of mobile devices revealed in these incidents should clearly raise our security caution level.
 As OCR Director Jocelyn Samuels noted after the CHCS breach:

-“…business associates must implement the protections of the HIPAA Security Rule for the electronic protected health information they create, receive, maintain, or transmit from covered entities.
+“…business associates must implement the protections of the HIPAA Security Rule for the electronically protected health information they create, receive, maintain, or transmit from covered entities.
 This includes an enterprise-wide risk analysis and corresponding risk management plan, which are the cornerstones of the HIPAA Security Rule.”